gringoireDM/Gaudi/README.md

         ]
     }
 }

 ```

-This is an appearance rule set that customize the appearance of all the navigation bars, all the tab bars and tab bar items of the app.
-The DSL allows to create a rule by using `KeyPath` to the customizabe property of the `UIAppearance` object.
+the Appearance Rule DSL also support if and else statements.

 Appearance Rule Sets are reversible.
 This means that you can revert your theme to default settings in runtime.

-If you don't need Global Appearance for yur theme you can use the `.empty` appearance rule set.
+If you don't need Global Appearance for your theme you can use the `.empty` appearance rule set.

 ## Setting up the theme
 Once your Theme object is created, you are ready to use it.
 Assign your Theme to the ThemeContainer in your AppDelegate.